OpsLevel/backstage-plugin/README.md

 If you're running Self-Hosted OpsLevel, replace `target` with your URL.

 > :warning: **If you are using an authentication solution with Backstage**: Ensure that it does not interfere with the HTTP headers going through this proxy.
 If requests to OpsLevel seemingly inexplicably fail with a HTTP 401 (Unauthorized) response, but you have confirmed that your API token is valid, this is one possible root cause.
-Due to the customizable nature of Backstage, we can provide limited support in such cases.
+Due to the customizable nature of Backstage, the support we will be able to offer in such cases will be limited.

 ### Set Up the Base OpsLevel URL